houseform/houseform/docs/comparison.md

 ## HouseForm vs. [React Final Form](https://final-form.org/react)

-- **HouseForm is lightweight:** [React Final Form is 24 kb without GZIP](https://unpkg.com/browse/react-final-form@latest/dist/react-final-form.es.js) and relies on [a 47.6 kb base package](https://unpkg.com/browse/final-form@latest/dist/final-form.es.js) for *a total non-GZIP bundle size of 71.6 kb*.
-Meanwhile, [HouseForm is 9.87 kb without GZIP](https://unpkg.com/browse/houseform@latest/dist/houseform.umd.cjs)*.
+- **HouseForm is lightweight:** [React Final Form is 24kb unminified without GZIP](https://unpkg.com/browse/react-final-form@latest/dist/react-final-form.es.js) and relies on [a 47.6kb (when unminified and non-GZIP) base package](https://unpkg.com/browse/final-form@latest/dist/final-form.es.js) for *a total unminified non-GZIP bundle size of 71.6 kb*.
+Meanwhile, [HouseForm is 13.5kb unminified without GZIP](https://unpkg.com/browse/houseform@latest/dist/houseform.js)*.
 - **HouseForm uses Zod:** While React Final Form requires you to use a manual function to do validation, HouseForm allows you to use [Zod](https://github.com/colinhacks/zod) to do validation.
 Zod allows you to use an easier API to define common validation types than manual functions.
 - **HouseForm supports React Native:** [React Final Form appears not to have React Native support currently](https://github.com/final-form/react-final-form-hooks/issues/48).
 This differs from [HouseForm, which fully supports React Native](/guides/react-native).
 - **HouseForm has a consistent API**: [There appear to be many different ways to define a field in React Final Form, per their docs](https://final-form.org/docs/react-final-form/getting-started).
 In HouseForm?
 There's a single consistent method of creating fields.
 Less of an API surface area to know, smaller surface area for bugs to occur.